txtsd/IdleZPGBot/README.md

 ## License

-This project is licensed under the `GPL-3.0-or-later` License.
+This project is licensed under the `GPL-3.0-or-later` license.
 See the [LICENSE](LICENSE) file for details.